bmaunde/guidelines/Guidelines/SAP Commerce Guidelines.md

 					Implementation: DefaultSalesAreaDeterminationService

 #### Facades
 A facade is a lean and focused proxy service catering for a specific use case.
 Whereas a service can cater for multiple use cases as a generalized implementation, a facade makes use of these services and utilizes on the required functionality and flow.
-Data transfer objects find a greater use here that in services as focus transfer objects are utilized.

 As facades are interfaces and implementing classes, the conventions for the same apply.
 Additionally, the names of facade interfaces and classes must contain the suffix **Facade**